poguez/RT/README.md

 ## File Structure

-This boilerplate will create a set of files and folders
+This boilerplate will create a set of files and folders:

 ```